aia-uclouvain/pydl8.5/python_library/README.md

-This project is used to learn an optimal decision trees classifier.
+This project is used to infer binary optimal decision trees classifier.
-It learns a scikit-learn compatible which can be used with any scikit-learn functions.
+It is a scikit-learn compatible classifier which can be used with any scikit-learn functions.
 As any scikit-learn classifier, you have to use methods "fit" and "predict".